make pet-friendly Hamlet House your hub for exploring the spectacular Sapphire Coast

 The Sapphire Coast is golfing country!
 Three clubs lie within 30 minutes drive from Hamlet House, with Eden's just 5 minutes away.
 Why not explore all three?

 October 22-29 is the Sapphire Coast Week of Golf with comps at several of the courses.

-We love the idea that the golfer in the family can enjoy 18 holes at one of 3 golf courses in the vicinity whilst the rest of the family goes to the beach or has a swim in the pool or goes to ride a pony at Oaklands.
+We love the idea that the golfer in the family can enjoy 18 holes at one of 3 golf courses in the vicinity whilst the rest go to the beach or have a swim in the pool or go to ride a pony at Oaklands.
 Something for everyone!
 Return to relax with some Broadwater oysters and finger limes on the deck at Hamlet House.

 Scroll down for more Far South Coast coolness!

 The stunning beauty of the South Coast invites exploration.
 Markets, walks, dog-friendly beaches -- all sparkle like gems in the villages of the Sapphire Coast.

 Cruising in on hold at the moment, due to COVID-19.
 When it resumes, Eden will be a destination.
 With its new upgraded extended wharf and deep-water port, Eden has become the gateway to New South Wales, ACT and Victoria -- especially the Sapphire Coast, Gippsland, west to the Monaro/Snowy Mountains, on to Canberra and north to Sydney.
 More than 25 ships call into Eden during the cruising season, November to May.